 CCAG09-06: AM noted they wanted to keep this action open until the consequential change agenda item had been closed.

 CCAG09-09: FM noted the action had been updated in a new version of the papers which were now available on the MHHS website.
 JM queried the reference to BSC Issue Group 101, as it was unclear why this was referenced.
 AM responded this was added to provide visibility on Data Integration Platform (DIP) discussions and the issue group.
-TC noted the transition from the data transfer catalogue to EMAR would create challenges with step changes for things like data definitions and multiple transfers over the code drafting and go live periods.
+TC noted the transition from the data transfer catalogue to the EMAR under the REC had provided challenges with step changes for things like data definitions and multiple transfers over the code drafting and go live periods.
 SJ responded that the expectation was for this to be delivered in code drafting – the Programme would define the interfaces in the design and these would be managed via Programme change control, and code bodies would discharge this in code drafting.
 Any issues with things like interfaces would be ironed out through the design process.
 TC noted it was important for definitions for interfaces to be clear.

 CCAG10-03: AM noted they intended to have an answer on this action for November CCAG.